eisascience/eisascience.github.io/README.md

 - Infectious Diseases: HIV/SIV, SARS-CoV2, ZIKA, Yellow Fever, Dengue, and Mycobacterium tuberculosis.
 - Computational science: Statistical inference (Machine learning) with specialized focus in Matrix and Tensor decomposition methods and Transfer learning.
 - Mathematical modeling: with emphasis in Physiological Based Pharmacokinetic (PBPK) modeling with Markov Chain Monte-Carlo solutions of the dynamic models
-- Statistical data science: with emphasis on transcriptomic expression data and genomics variant data processing.
+- Statistical data-science: with emphasis on transcriptomic expression data and genomics variant data processing.
-- Programming and scripting with R (dominantly), Python, bash, and C++.
+- Programming and scripting with R (dominantly), Python, and bash.
 - High-performance cloud computing with SLURM.
 - Project management and team leadership.